Genetics Research

 See also UGA genetic fingerprinting project details

 We will continue to share results as they become available.
-Unfortunately, the project lost a major part of its funding.
+In 2023 the project lost a major part of its funding.
 It costs approximately $30 to collect, analyze, and archive each genetic sample.
 If you would like to consider a donation to support this very important research, please see UGA Genetics Future Plans and Funding Request

 .